 Even if we achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
-Our failure to become and maintain our development efforts, obtain product approvals, diversify our offerings or continue our operations.
+Our failure to become and remain profitable would depress the value of our company and could impair our ability to raise capital, expand our business, maintain our development efforts, obtain product approvals, diversify our offerings or continue our operations.
 A decline in the value of our company could also cause you to lose all or part of your investment.